-Whereas the mechanisms responsible for the interannual sea-level variability have been more profusely studied, it is still not known whether the mechanisms that have been found to account for the interannual variations of sea-level are also responsible for the variability of decadal sea-level trends in the Baltic Sea.
-It could be plausible that once the strong

-25 interannual variations of the atmospheric circulation are filtered out, the decadal sea-level trends may be still affected, but in a more weakly manner, by trends of the atmospheric circulation.
+While the mechanisms responsible for the interannual sealevel variability have been more profusely studied, it is still not known whether the mechanisms that have been found to account for the interannual variations in sea level are also responsible for the variability in decadal sea-level trends in the Baltic Sea.
+It could be plausible that once the strong interannual variations in the atmospheric circulation are filtered out, the decadal sea-level trends may still be affected, but in a weaker manner, by trends of the atmospheric circulation.
 Other factors may then gain in relative relevance, explaining a larger portion of the variations in decadal trends.

-In this study, we analyse long-term sea-level and climate records with the aim of explaining the observed variability of the decadal and multidecadal sea-level trends in the Baltic Sea.
-We further investigate whether or not the same mechanisms that analysis, we characterize the spatial coherency of the variations of decadal trends across the Baltic Sea and try to identify the connection between the variations of decadal sea-level trends and the variations of climate trends.
+In this study, we analyse long-term sea-level and climate records with the aim of explaining the observed variability in the decadal and multidecadal sea-level trends in the Baltic Sea.
+We further investigate whether or not the same mechanisms that have been invoked to explain the interannual variations in the Baltic Sea level are also responsible for the variability in the decadal sea-level trends.